ImVILLS/neocash/README.md

 [![AUR](https://img.shields.io/aur/version/neocash)](https://aur.archlinux.org/packages/neocash)

 **NeoCASH** is a modern shell written in Rust.
 We are building a **new era** of shells that are **community-driven**: their development, functionality, and future are determined by the active participation, ideas, and contributions of every member of our community.
-It's a shell that grows with you.**NeoCASH** is a modern shell written in Rust.
+It's a shell that grows with you.

 ## 📦 Installation